2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ![help sublime](/assets/help_sublime.png)

-I also have a "help alphabet" webview, which is pretty straightforward (shows the alphabet).
-You can find the code for these webviews in the [Talon Community repository] or [my Talon help.py].
+I also have a "help alphabet" pop-up, which is pretty straightforward (shows the alphabet).
+You can find the code for these pop-ups in the [Talon Community repository] or [my Talon help.py].

 > **Go Practice!**
-Navigate the help webviews using the above commands.
-To dismiss a webview, say (or click) "cancel".
+Navigate the help pop-ups using the above commands.
+To dismiss a pop-up, say (or click) "cancel".

 # Words and Phrases
 Spelling every word using the alphabet would not be very efficient.
 Some users switch to `dragon mode` and use Dragon directly, but I most often use a set of commands in my Talon library that allow me to capture full words and phrases.
 Talon has some syntax `<dgnwords>`, `<dgndictation>`, or the greedy version `<dgndictation>++` which capture text following a command.